 Food drives are one of the most popular forms of giving in the United States.
-People make billions of food drive donations each year to help more than 42 million Americans facing hunger.
+People make billions of food drive donations each year to help more than tens of millions of Americans facing hunger.

 The good news

 The not so good news